 If you’re looking to take your international studies outside the classroom and engage in community service, then participating in a service learning class abroad is for you.
-Not every USAC program offers a service learning class, in fact, they are only offered through the Ghana and Alicante programs.
+Not every USAC program offers a service learning class, in fact, they are only offered through the Alicante program.
 At USAC Alicante you can participate in a service learning class that combines community service with academic instruction; focusing on critical, reflective thinking and personal and civic responsibility.
 Service learning programs involve students in activities that address community-identified needs while developing their academic skills and commitment to their community.

 In Alicante, we partner with community-based organizations to provide students with an authentic and unique experience to engage within the community.
 If you’re wondering if the service learning class is for you, take some insight from the Spring 2017 students who participated in the class and hear how it affected their study abroad experience.

 Students: Kylie Beneke (University of Iowa), Emma Berry (College of Charleston)

 APSA is a non-profit entity and its first goal is to help increase the quality of life of people with intellectual disabilities and their families.
 Kylie and Emma taught English to people between ages 16 and 26 years old with an intellectual disability.